 Mechanical Engineering, Technical University of Denmark

-Chris McMahon's research spans from the early days of CAD/CAM development where he contributed at the forefront to contemporary research in knowledge management in design and product design.
+Chris McMahon's research spans from the early days of CAD/CAM development where he contributed at the forefront of contemporary research in knowledge management in design and product design.
 Chris is a founding member of the Design Society.
 He served on the Advisory Board and the Board of Management and was President of the Design Society from 2009 - 2013.

 Engineering Design, Technical University Ilmenau